aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/calculate-formulas/_index.md

 {{% alert color="primary" %}}

 By default, the calculation chain is disabled.
-Because creating the chain also needs extra time, the first time of calculating formulas ([**Workbook.CalculateFormula(...)**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/calculateformula/)) may consume more CPU processing time and memory when comparing with calculating formulas without a chain.
-If the user does not need to calculate formulas repeatedly, the default behavior (calculating formula directly without creating a calculation chain) should be the better way.
+Because creating the chain also requires extra time, the first calculation of formulas ([**Workbook.CalculateFormula(...)**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/calculateformula/)) may consume more CPU processing time and memory compared to calculating formulas without a chain.
+If the user does not need to calculate formulas repeatedly, the default behavior (calculating formulas directly without creating a calculation chain) should be the preferred approach.

 {{% /alert %}}

-## **Advance Topics**
+## **Advanced Topics**
 - [Add Cells to Microsoft Excel Formula Watch Window](/cells/cpp/add-cells-to-microsoft-excel-formula-watch-window/)
 - [Calculating IFNA function using Aspose.Cells](/cells/cpp/calculating-ifna-function-using-aspose-cells/)
 - [Calculation of Array Formula of Data Tables](/cells/cpp/calculation-of-array-formula-of-data-tables/)